Kingfisher Bay Resort K’gari Review

-Set within beautiful natural surroundings on World Heritage listed Fraser Island, Kingfisher Bay Resort offers its guests a comfortable nature-based tourism experience.
+Set within beautiful natural bushland on World Heritage listed K’gari (Fraser Island), Kingfisher Bay Resort offers its guests a comfortable nature-based tourism experience.

-This eco-tourism resort attracts more than 145,000 guests every year, drawn in by the natural bush surroundings and incredible attractions of Fraser Island.
+This eco-tourism resort attracts more than 145,000 guests every year, drawn in by the natural bush surroundings and incredible attractions of K’gari.

-Designed to integrate with and have minimal impact on its natural environment, the resort buildings at this Fraser Island accommodation are built below the tree line and are limited to two storeys.
+Designed to integrate with and have minimal impact on its natural environment, the resort buildings are built below the tree line and are limited to two storeys.
 The stilted foundations allow the island wildlife to go about their daily business uninterrupted.

 But that’s not to say that you will camping out in the bush at night.
 Far from it!
-This Fraser Island resort offers all mod cons across a range of accommodation options.
+Kingfisher Bay Resort offers all mod-cons across a range of accommodation options.

 There’s also facilities galore, including a wide range of restaurants, swimming pools and even a spa!

-Without a doubt, Kingfisher Bay Resort is the best choice for accommodation on Fraser Island, whether you are visiting for a couple of days or longer.
+Without a doubt, Kingfisher Bay Resort is the best choice for accommodation on K’gari, whether you are visiting overnight or longer.
+(I recommend a couple of nights).
 Read on to read our full Kingfisher Bay review.

 Click here to check prices and availability for Kingfisher Bay Resort